 Dental Implant FAQ’s

-As in any oral surgical procedure, there is degree of discomfort.
-However many implant patients tell us that they were surprised at how minimal and short the duration of discomfort was.
+As in any oral surgical procedure, there is a degree of discomfort.
+However many patients tell us that they were surprised at how minimal and short the duration of discomfort was.

-Success rates of dental implants can vary, depending on where in the jaw the implants are placed.
+Success rates can vary, depending on where in the jaw the implants are placed.
 Generally, providing the oral hygiene is maintained, dental implants have a success rate of up to 98%, and with good care can last a lifetime.

-Age is not normally a factor for dental implants.
+Age is not normally a factor.
 Bone healing around dental implants occurs throughout adult life.
 The only thing to stand in the way of dental implant treatment in the elderly is general medical health.